 About Fondation Botnar

-The Challenge is designed to address locally relevant road safety problems that affect children in small- and mid-sized cities in six priority countries with practical, innovative and evidence-based interventions.
+The BCRSC is designed to address locally relevant safer and sustainable mobility issues that affect children in small- and mid-sized cities in seven priority countries with practical, innovative and evidence-based interventions.

 The Challenge is managed by the Global Road Safety Partnership, a hosted programme of the International Federation of Red Cross & Red Crescent Societies and based in Geneva, Switzerland.